Think You’re a Good Listener?

 Somewhere I read this information and it has stuck with me through the years.
 I always think about it when someone calls about a photography job, but it applies to any sort of sales negotiation.
 Specifically, it’s the three pitfalls of listening.

-1. Emotional filters prevent us from hearing what we don’t want to hear.
+1. Prior experience (read: baggage) prevents us from hearing what we don’t want to hear.

 Speaking only for myself, that’s very, very true.
 It happens most often when someone, in response to my question asking how the images I create will be used, says, “that’s not important, we need a buyout.”
 That dreaded word: buyout.
 Your blood pressure rises, you start to shake (well, almost!), your ears shut down and you’re immediately thinking about how to respond.
 Or how about this… a potential client calls and gives you a list of eight shots she needs, and then tells you, it will take “only a half-day.”
 Yikes, those emotional filters are kicking in!